mysterydeveloper/d3js/README.md

 ## Exercises
 Save each step as a separate source file.

-1. Create a blank HTML file with a CSS section and a JavaScript section, and add a canvas element to it.
+1. Create a blank HTML file with a CSS section and a JavaScript section.

     ```html
     <!DOCTYPE html>